News on Humanities Funding

 A proposal to eliminate the National Endowment for the Humanities and other important cultural organizations was officially announced by President Trump.

-NEH funding supports the Kentucky Humanities Council along with hundreds of our partners -- including universities, museums, libraries, and other nonprofits across the state.
+NEH funding supports Kentucky Humanities along with hundreds of our partners -- including universities, museums, libraries, and other nonprofits across the state.

 Over the next few months, Congress will determine funding for the NEH.
-We need your help now to contact your representative and senators today to express your concern about the elimination or reduction of funds for the Kentucky Humanities Council.
+We need your help now to contact your representative and senators today to express your concern about the elimination or reduction of funds for Kentucky Humanities.

 Now more than ever, we need your help to advocate for us!
 Call your representative and our senators, write your own letter to the editor explaining the impact to your community and spread the word on social media.